 Once you have selected a topic or project for your Practicum, you must write a Practicum Proposal.
-The proposal must be typed onto Form C: Practicum Proposal, and signed by your Preceptor, Faculty Supervisor, and Practicum Coordinator.
-You are expected to submit a draft of your proposal to the Practicum Coordinator no later than 6 weeks from the time you have registered for Practicum.
+The proposal must be typed onto Form C: Practicum Proposal, and approved and signed by your Preceptor, Faculty Supervisor, and Practicum Coordinator.
+You are expected to submit a draft of your proposal to the Practicum Coordinator no later than six weeks from the time you have registered for Practicum.

-The Practicum Proposal must contain all of the following elements, unless approval is obtained from the Practicum Coordinator beforehand to change the format:
+The Practicum Proposal must contain all of the following elements: